walter-a-jablonowski/damn-small-engine/README.md

 **Building a bootstrap 4.3 table dynamically** (for every database table)

+**still debugging this one**

-This sample also adds style 2 page, and uses a "component", a html block that needs special style and js files.
+This sample also adds some style and classes, and uses a "component", a html block that needs special style and js files.
 These will be automatically included.
 See API for more info **(currently missing)**.

 * **Run the code:** /sample_advanced/view.php
 * **HTML code see:** /sample_advanced/my_controls and /sample_advanced/my_includes